michaldaniel/morningbird.eu/content/whats-on-my/phone.md

 ## Worthy mentions

-Get [Temp Mail][38] 📧 if you want single use, throw away, email address - it's amazing tool to kill spam.
+Get [Temp Mail][38] 📧 if you want single use, throwaway, email address - it's an amazing tool to kill spam.
 [Google Trips][39] 🌴 is awesome for planning 🎫 your next adventures ⛺️ and nobody I ask knows about it.

 ## The weird ones